Concrete facade in space black

 In a universe of multiple new properties, Chapman Taylor Architects have managed to stand out with their concept of an unusual building shell made of concrete and copper.

-At the German Aerospace Centre’s offices, you can allow yourself to conjure up an association of space and universe.
+At the German Aerospace Center’s offices, you can allow yourself to conjure up an association of space and universe.
 Coincidentally, the graceful space black of the facade appears to have been tailor-made for the main tenant of the office complex on Godesberger Allee in Bonn.
 On the other hand, the sharp-edged moulded parts made of glassfibre reinforced concrete were individually manufactured for the needs of the building’s architecture. formparts.fab in liquid black from the Austrian concrete manufacturer Rieder lends the facade its striking look in combination with elements of copper.

 The building, which was completed in 2020 on behalf of the Munich real estate company Fondara, was planned by Chapman Taylor Architects and cleverly embedded into the existing structure.
-With imaginative materials and creative interpretation of colours, the new building blends calmly with the side building, which is also dark.
+With imaginative materials and creative interpretation of colors, the new building blends calmly with the side building, which is also dark.
 The rough feel of the concrete elements and the subtle sheen of the copper elements give the complex something sublime and timeless.
 Overall, Chapman Taylor managed to achieve a balancing act between functionality and maximum space utilisation using sophisticated architectural details.
 Concrete and copper pilaster strips provide the office complex with an attractive relief on an otherwise straight facade.

 “With Rieder’s formparts.fab, we found the perfect product for the monolithic facade design with a relief-like structure.
 The wide range of design options combined with the weight-saving, minimal material thickness was decisive here,” explains Hendrik Wirths – project manager at Chapman Taylor Architects in Düsseldorf.
 Chapman Taylor is an internationally renowned architecture and urban planning office with 17 independent offices in Europe, Asia, the Middle East and South America.